hpsaturn/hpsaturn.github.io/_posts/2019-08-02-matrixvoice-platformio.md

 ## Prerequisites

+Please review the last version of this document in [github](https://github.com/hpsaturn/matrixvoice_platformio.git)

 ### PlatformIO software

 Please install first [PlatformIO](http://platformio.org/) open source ecosystem for IoT development and its command line tools (Windows, MacOs and Linux).
 Also, you may need to install [git](http://git-scm.com/) in your system (PC).